lmas/thesis/thesis.typ

 	but as a group they could differentiate themselves from the rest of the data series.

-@anomalies illustrates these anomalies.
+@anomalies illustrates these three types of anomalies.

 #figure(
-	image("images/anomalies-example.png", width: 100%),
+	image("images/example-anomalies.png", width: 100%),
 	caption: [
-		Examples of anomalies in time series data.
+		Examples of anomalies in a sine wave.
 	]
 ) <anomalies>

-// - define discord anomalies

-#TODO("This and the following paragraphs needs to be rewritten as point anomalies are also sought after")

-To save time, this thesis will be limited to a group of collective anomalies referred to as *discords*, which _Yeh et al._ @yeh defines as "the subsequence that has the maximum distance to its nearest neighbor.", which the following section will be expanding upon.

 == Detecting discord anomalies

-// - discord detection using MP
+One way of detecting anomalies in time series data is possible by looking for *discords* in the time series, which _Yeh et al._ @yeh defines as "the subsequences that has the maximum distance to its nearest neighbors."

-_Yeh_ introduced a novel algorithm called the _Matrix Profile_ in their paper @yeh, as a new alternative for finding data anomalies.
+In their paper, _Yeh_ introduces a novel algorithm called the _Matrix Profile_ which can find these discords and give strong indications of anomalies in a time series.
 The Matrix Profile produces a form of metadata array that, in simplified terms, represents the minimal Euclidean distances between each subsequence, of size _m_, in the analysed time series _ts_.
+Then it's just a matter of finding the largest distance for each subsequence, in order to discover any possible discord anomaly.
+A larger distance means that the subsequence is an unusual pattern in the data and that there is a lower probability of a duplicate.
 The paper contains a more in-depth examination of the details and definitions, which is not repeated here for brevity.

-A useful property of this new metadata is that the higher values in the array indicates discord anomalies in the time series data, as demonstrated in @mpexample.
+@examplepoint demonstrates what the Matrix Profile looks like after having analysed a time series.
+The data used in this example is the atmospheric pressure recorded by IRF Kiruna
+@irf, during January the 15th in 2022, and it contains two noticeable pressure drops after the 1000'th and 1500'th marks.

 #figure(
-	image("images/mp_example.png", width: 90%),
+	image("images/example-point.png", width: 90%),
 	caption: [
-		A plotted ECG (top) with accompanying Matrix Profile (bottom). \
-		Note that the highest peak of the MP coincides with the PVC @yeh.
+		Two sudden drops in atmospheric pressure measured at IRF Kiruna (top), as indicated by the Matrix Profile (bottom).
 	]
-) <mpexample>
+) <examplepoint>

-This example illustrates a scenario where point or contextual anomalies can be common and even normal behaviour, and it's more useful to watch for collective anomalies instead.
-It also highlights the difficulty of finding anomalies directly in raw data, with jitter-ish or noisy values.
-What's also noteworthy is that the detected anomaly coincides exactly with the beginning of the pattern in the raw data readings, as commented by _Yeh_.
+The two drops was caused by the passing pressure waves from the Hunga Tonga--Hunga Haʻapai eruption during this day @tonga.
+The Matrix Profile was able to detect both events in the time series, as indicated by the two tallest discord peaks.
+And as the two drops are observable by eye in this scenario it's easy to verify that the Matrix Profile works as intended.

+It's also worth pointing out that the time series is small, about 2600 data points recorded at one minute intervals, and any other, alternative tools can handle this analysis in a reasonable time.
+But what if the scale was increased to millions of data points?
+This is possible with factory machines equipped with high-performance sensors that can record samples at KHz or MHz frequencies, for example.
+Since _Yeh_ published their implementation in 2017, it has seen further improvements and there are new alternatives that can handle larger scales of data, as discussed in the next section.

 == Discord Aware Matrix Profile

 // - the DAMP algo, an alternative to MP

-#TODO("higher distance score similarity means the subsequence pattern is atypical
-and there is no similar subsequence in the data")

 Also known as DAMP, this is a new, alternative implementation of the Matrix Profile by _Lu et al._ @lu, with a focus on discovering discord anomalies in